EMarquer/data_science/lab_2/README.md

 The first exercise correspond to the processing of the text files from the previous lab session.

 The exercise consist on loading the sentences and removing the punctuation as a preliminary step.
-Then, Scipy is used to get the tokens, their POS and the named entities, and to run Stanford syntactic parser to get the parse tree.
+Then, Spacy is used to get the tokens, their POS and the named entities, and to run Stanford syntactic parser to get the parse tree.

 The sentences and the additional data are stored in JSON files named after the Gutenberg identifier of the book they come from.